 The spritz cookies we know and love in the U.S. are made with a cookie press shaped like a glue gun.
 The cookie press has origins in the early 20th century and became very popular by the 1930s.
 As North Americans adapt everything, our spritz cookie shapes have changed from the German forms to Christmas trees, bars, and round cookies.

 Scandinavian shapes are often Christmas trees, flowers or various designs.
 A Norwegian version of the cookie is shaped in S's and O's.

-Buttery and crispy spritz cookies are traditionally made with butter, flour, sugar and eggs.
+Buttery and crispy spritz cookies are traditionally made with butter, flour, sugar, and eggs.
 This chocolate spritz bar cookie gets the addition of unsweetened chocolate.
 The double layer of spritz dough is filled with a bit of jam in the middle.
-I've used apricot here, but feel free to use raspberry as either flavor mixes well with the chocolate spritz cookies.
+We've used apricot here, but feel free to use raspberry as either flavor mixes well with the chocolate spritz cookies.